 Building bonds with clients and getting to take care of their pets year after year.
 I love most of my long-term clients and the ways we learn to interact with each other.
 That bond is awesome and something you don't always get.
 As far as actual tasks, I love any kind of soft tissue surgery.
 But that's something not every vet can say and some dread surgery.

-Is Apple is still the young and hip brand or have mom and dad spoiled it?Hard to say without talking to you in more detail in person.
+Does Subway have a secret menu?Hard to say without talking to you in more detail in person.
 He (she?) could be asking for food, trying to find you, wanting to be let out, or just about anything else.
 Cats only meow to humans and not each other, so he's vocalizing just to you.

 Turtles!
 They're not hard to handle, but there are a lot of other problems.
 It's extremely difficult to give them anything orally since they don't want to open their mouths unless biting you or eating, and the way their upper beak overhangs the lower one you can't force it open.
 It's impossible to hear their heart and lungs through their shell, which limits your exam.
 You can also feel only small parts of their body so you miss a lot of palpation that you can easily do on any other animal.
 I find them my most challenging patients.